 And the people you manage to pester into it have to spend that much too so you can make something as well.

 Sadly, the only ones who ever really make any money are the ones at the top in any MLM scheme.

 So the only ones that may buy from you will be friends and family that may not be for long if you keep pestering them.

 But it really is more of a sense of desperation on the part of those who were talked into it before you to get you excited enough to want to drink their kool-aid.

 That is until you realize you should kind of feel sorry for them for not being smart enough to not get talked into it in the first place.

 You’ll eventually end up trying to give away to the same people that may or may not want them that you tried to recruit.

-But it all went a different way by not selling it in stores and earning real credibility among the health product industry.
+But it all went a different way by not selling it in stores and earning real credibility in the health product industry.